ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D15: January 31, 2018 - Time spent, 1 hour

+**Today's Progress**:  Worked on Alaskana Explorer.
+Fixed problem in display resulting from record retrieved without digital objects.
+Studied fields in records returned from the National Archives Catalog.

+**Thoughts**:
+Yesterday I discovered a new search that broke my code.
+When you put "kenai" into the search results it would display two and a half records and freeze.
+The developer console reported that it could not extract the property "file" from "undefined."
+After careful examination of the JSON output for the record that froze the search, I realized that even though it had been flagged as part of the "Alaska Digitization Project", it did not have any digital objects.
+So I needed to do a workaround again.

+Because I keep my code on GitHub, I was able to use the "history" function to see code I used to exclude descriptions without digital objects.
+It depended on code executing if the number of digital objects reported by "response.opaResponse.results.result[i].objects.object.length."
+I swear this worked before.
+But when I put the work around in again, it failed in same spot for the same reason - "could not extract the property "file" from "undefined.""

+That's when I went for an approach I had considered and rejected before - trying to test whether a variable was undefined and skipping the digital object steps if it was.
+According to the "check for undefined" link below, this code should tell you whether something was undefined:

+if (name === undefined) {...}

+So I tried this if statement:

+ If (response.opaResponse.results.result[i].objects.object.length === undefined { do stuff}

+ This gave me the same error as before.
+But unlike the last time I tried this approach, I started slicing words from the variable and starting logging them in the console.
+I kept getting long errors until I tried:

+ console.log(response.opaResponse.results.result[0].objects);

+ Instead of a long error I got the single word "undefined."
+I then changed my if statement to:

+  If (response.opaResponse.results.result[i].objects === undefined { do stuff}

+ and all was well.
+So if something doesn't work.
+Keep tinkering.

+ On a different topic and not exactly an error, some searches showed me that some terms, like "agricultural colony" return less than 10 items.
+I want to find a way to tell the user that so that they're not fooled into thinking the program erred by delivering less than 10 items.
+I'll be working on that tomorrow, plus more of the about page.

+**Links that helped me get stuff done**
+1. How to check for undefined in JavaScript - http://www.codereadability.com/how-to-check-for-undefined-in-javascript/

+**Link(s) to work**
+1. National Archives Alaskana Explorer - https://ddcornwall.github.io/nara-alaskana/

 ### R1D14: January 30, 2018 - Time spent, 1 hour

 **Today's Progress**: Worked on National Archives (NARA) Alaskana Explorer.
 Reviewed response to my enhancement request to the National Archives Catalog API.
 Improved error handling and eliminated a display error.
 Started work an about page and set up a bug reports page on my personal website at https://librarianfromalaska.wordpress.com/bug-reports/.